Goubt/LerpNSlerp/README.md

 - Press F5 at any time to change camera perspective when in PC Mode
 - Use Arrow Keys to Control your Ship
 - Press Space to Fire
+- Collect powerups to help you along the way
+- Avoid letting invaders past you

 # How it works